pecan-pine/continuous-resume/README.md

 This is my attempt to document a project which has become relatively spread-out.
-The project is a resume updating system.
+The project is a resume updating system, which is located partially in my (private) resume repository, and partially in my website_updater repository.
+It uses a script from my linux-scripts repository, and ends up affecting my website (pecan-pine.github.io) repository.

 In its current form, I have resume data stored in a MongoDB database.
 The data gets fed into several Jinja templates to produce resumes with slightly different content and several different file types.